hyungmogu/ctci/README.md

 ## Work Summary

+### November 15th, 2019
+1. Completed lessons 6/11 of "Week 1: Introduction" for Coursera's Machine Learning

 ### November 14th, 2019
-1. Completed notes and worked on Slack Jenkin Integration
-    - Lessons 4/14 of "Section 6: Jenkins Pipelines" for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker
+1. Completed lessons 4/14 of Section 6: Jenkins Pipelines for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker
 2. Re-deployed first project for Udacity's Machine Learning Engineering Nanodegree
-3. Completed part 1/11 of "Week 1: Introduction" for Coursera's Machine Learning
+3. Completed lessons 1/11 of "Week 1: Introduction" for Coursera's Machine Learning

 ### November 13th, 2019
-1. Added notes and worked on Slack Jenkin Integration
-    - Lesson 3/14 of "Section 6: Jenkins Pipelines" in Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker"
-    - Lesson 4/14 of "Section 6: Jenkins Pipelines" in Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker"
+1. Worked on lessons 4/14 of Section 6: Jenkins Pipelines in Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker

 ### November 12th, 2019
-1. Completed lessons 2/14 of "Section 6: Jenkins Pipelines" for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker"
+1. Completed lessons 2/14 of Section 6: Jenkins Pipelines for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker

 ### November 11th, 2019
 1. Review codility's 'binary gap' problem (code && video)
 2. Practiced Pramp's behavioral mock interview (Behavioral Question Set 5) (Current: Professional Competency - 2, Interpersonal Skills - 2, Professional Competency - 2)
-3. Complete lessons 6/6 of "Section 6: Jenkins Pipelines" for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker"
+3. Complete lessons 6/6 of Section 6: Jenkins Pipelines for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker

 ### November 10th, 2019
-1. Completed lessons 3/3 of "Section 5: Introduction to Jenkins Job DSL" for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker"
+1. Completed lessons 3/3 of Section 5: Introduction to Jenkins Job DSL" for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker
-2. Completed lessons 3/6 of "Section 6: Jenkins Pipelines" for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker"
+2. Completed lessons 3/6 of Section 6: Jenkins Pipelines for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker

 ### November 9th, 2019
 1. Reviewed codility's 'tie ropes' problem (code && video)
-2. Completed lessons 4/4 of "Section 3: Building a NodeJS app" for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker"
+2. Completed lessons 4/4 of Section 3: Building a NodeJS app for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker
-3. Completed lessons 1/1 of "Section 4: Infrastructure as code and automation" for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker"
+3. Completed lessons 1/1 of Section 4: Infrastructure as code and automation" for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker
-4. Worked on lessons 1/3 of "Section 5: Introduction to Jenkins Job DSL" for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker"
+4. Worked on lessons 1/3 of Section 5: Introduction to Jenkins Job DSL" for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker

 ### November 8th, 2019
 1. Reviewed codility's 'count distinct slices' problem (code && video)
-2. Worked on lessons 4/4 of "Section 3: Building a NodeJS app" for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker"
+2. Worked on lessons 4/4 of Section 3: Building a NodeJS app for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker

 ### November 7th, 2019
 1. Reviewed codility's 'dominator' problem (code && video)
 2. Reviewed codility's 'min max division' problem (code && video)
-3. Worked on lessons 4/4 of "Section 3: Building a NodeJS app" for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker"
+3. Worked on lessons 4/4 of Section 3: Building a NodeJS app for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker

 ### November 6th, 2019
 1. Reviewed codility's 'brackets' problem
-2. Completed lessons 5/5 of "Section 2: Introduction to Jenkins' for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker"
+2. Completed lessons 5/5 of Section 2: Introduction to Jenkins for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker
-3. Worked lessons 3/4 of "Section 3: Building a NodeJS app" for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker"
+3. Worked lessons 3/4 of Section 3: Building a NodeJS app for Udemy's Learn DevOps: CI/CD with Jenkins using Pipelines and Docker

 ### November 5th, 2019
 1. Solved codility's 'Binary Gap' problem